Here’s the fact:

 Circle user interface

-The spaces are organized in the sidebar, similar to channels in Slack.
+The spaces sit neatly in the sidebar, just like channels in Slack.

 word image 59003 1